JPADN/hybrid_kemtls_tests/README.md

 ### Required flags

-`-ipserver:` IP address of the client
+`-ipserver:` IP address of the server

 If the Root CA is Hybrid Root CA, the following flag must be set to the hybrid algorithm